microsoft/nni/docs/source/tutorials/darts.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 158-183
+GENERATED FROM PYTHON SOURCE LINES 227-252

-We will use DARTS (Differentiable ARchiTecture Search) as the search strategy to explore the model space.
+We will use `DARTS`_ (Differentiable ARchiTecture Search) as the search strategy to explore the model space.
-DARTS strategy belongs to the category of :ref:`one-shot strategy <one-shot-nas>`.
+:class:`~nni.retiarii.strategy.DARTS` strategy belongs to the category of :ref:`one-shot strategy <one-shot-nas>`.
 The fundamental differences between One-shot strategies and :ref:`multi-trial strategies <multi-trial-nas>` is that, one-shot strategy combines search with model training into a single run.
 Compared to multi-trial strategies, one-shot NAS doesn't need to iteratively spawn new trials (i.e., models),